primap-community/primap2/docs/source/development.md

 - `check-ast`: parses all python files and errors if the syntax is not valid.
 - `check-merge-conflict`: emits an error if it finds unresolved merge conflicts.
-- `ruff` and `doc8`: static analysis for unused imports and variables etc.
+- `ruff`: static analysis for unused imports and variables etc.
   Sometimes, it is unavoidable to trigger ruff errors, in that case add a comment of the form `# noqa: E501` at the end of the offending line (using the error code that ruff reports).